 Sorcerer actually started way back in the ’80s, got some action under their belt and then – nada.
-Or not much – some gigs here and there, some releases of remastered older material.
-Revived back in 2010, they released an album in 2011 or more it got released for them as far as I seem to understand.
+Or not much.
+Some gigs here and there, some releases of remastered older material.
+Revived back in 2010, they released an album in 2011, or more it got released for them as far as I seem to understand.
 And now they came back with some brand new and outstanding material.
-What a surprise!

-The style is really stripped down metal as in #1.
+The style is really stripped down metal.
 And this consistently from the beginning to the end of the record.
 The only kind of botched track is Exorcise the Demon, but otherwise the album is pretty cool and rock solid.
-And very glad I am that they checked all that symphonic mystical stuff right at the door and went on with cool metal into In the Shadow of the Inverted Cross.
+And very glad I am that they checked all that symphonic mystical stuff right at the door.
+And went on with cool metal into In the Shadow of the Inverted Cross.

 This is 7 tracks of pure metal delight and one with mixed feelings.
 I am listening to the standard version.
 Starting with The Dark Tower of the Sorcerer, letting her rip right from the beginning.
 First going steadily Heavy Metal, but very quickly turning into the Doom road.
 Sumerian Script is very good, but beaten off the pedestal of glory by Lake of the Lost Souls – the change from (doom influenced) Heavy Metal in the last track to Doom is remarkable.
 And then the solo in the middle: Holy.
 Shit.

 In the Shadow of the Inverted Cross – the title song – leads neatly, but in a kind of grungy way, into the second half of the album.
 Luckily the record does not lose too much steam towards the end, and maintains a pretty steady quality.